LLP Group Governance

 Development of strategy is undertaken by the Executive and Board in alignment with the Purpose, Vision and Cultural Principles, as well as with an embedded consideration of risk.
 Our Purpose, Vision and Cultural Principles have also been written into the role descriptions of all Board members and they have been embedded across the organisation via training, visual reminders and an ongoing recognition of good practice.

-Serving as a protection of our values there is a whistleblowing procedure in place through which colleagues can raise concerns and report any misconduct, wrongdoing, breaches of law or regulations and unethical practice.
+Serving as a protection of our values, there is a whistleblowing procedure in place through which colleagues can raise concerns and report any misconduct, wrongdoing, breaches of law or regulations and unethical practice.
 The Board oversees the management of the reputation of the Group.
 The strength of the Purpose, Vision and Cultural Principles underpins this together with an embedded consideration of reputational risks in matters considered by the Executive and the Board.

 Principle 2: Board composition - effective board composition requires an effective chair and a balance of skills, backgrounds, experience and knowledge, with individual directors having sufficient capacity to make a valuable contribution.
 The size of a board should be guided by the scale and complexity of the company.